Capital One Platinum Credit Card vs. Capital One Platinum Secured Credit Card: Which Is Best for You?

 EXPERT OPINION

-Neither one of these cards is better than the other as they both target different audiences.
-However, if your credit isn’t great and you need to go with the Capital One Secured Mastercard for the time being, make it a goal to improve your credit to be able to move on to a unsecured card.
+If you start out with the Capital One Platinum Secured Credit Card, make it a goal to improve your credit to be able to move on to an unsecured card.
 The sooner you move on from your secured card, the sooner your credit will continue to go up and you can begin qualifying for high-value rewards credit cards.

 Other Helpful Decision-Making FAQs